kamilwylegala/cakephp2-php8/README.md

 ### Breaking changes

 - In order to get rid of `strftime()` deprecation notices, it's required to switch to `IntlDateFormatter` class.
-This class is available in `intl` extension, fork requires `intl` extension to be enabled in PHP configuration.
-If you don't have `intl` extension, installing fork will result in error.
+This class is available in `intl` extension.
+Fork doesn't require it explicitly but to be able to use its functions Symfony ICU Polyfill is installed.
+To provide `strftime` behavior compatibility, `PHP81_BC\strftime` is used. `PHP81_BC` doesn't fully cover strftime, your code should work but there is a chance you'll get slightly different results.
 Discussed (here)[https://github.com/kamilwylegala/cakephp2-php8/pull/64] and (here)[https://github.com/kamilwylegala/cakephp2-php8/issues/65].

 ## Installation